IliaMalafeev/CodeWars_Katas/README.md

 # CodeWars Katas

 This repository contains all CodeWars Katas that I have solved with **Java** language.
-I completed them mostly while learning Java.
+I completed them mostly while learning Java, but I still solve new ones from time to time.

 My CodeWars account: [Ilia Malafeev](https://www.codewars.com/users/IliaMalafeev)